Senior Resources of the West (formerly JTM Communities)

 - SRW does not directly operate the individual businesses; however it appoints the majority of Directors on the board of which it is the sole member.
 SRW is the organization’s point of consolidation for financial reporting and the annual audit.
 The Board of SRW is separate from the Board of ESC and there is no overlap of members.

 - SRW is not the Certificate of Authority (COA) holder for any of the Life Plan/CCRCs and is not regulated by the California Department of Social Services.
 SRW is governed by a volunteer Board that consists of seven (7) Directors.
 The majority of the SRW Directors are appointed by the SRW Board.

 - The original name of this organization was JTM Communities.
 The JTM initials reference the John Tennant Memorial, a gift of property made at the turn of the century by Margaret Tennant in honor of her brother John Tennant.

-John retired as Sr. Vice President from Aon Re, Inc., a major brokerage firm listed on the NYSE.
-He also acted as Chair and Director of Episcopal Charities, President and Director of St. Dorothy’s Rest (Episcopal Church Camp) and is currently on the Finance Committee of The Sea Ranch Association and Sr. Warden of his Episcopal church on the Peninsula.
-Previously serving as Vice Chairman and Board Member with the Episcopal Homes Foundation, Mr. Tornquist has served as the Bishop’s representative.
-John received his B.S Degree in Business/Economics from Westminster College, Salt Lake City, Utah.
+John retired as Senior Vice President from the brokerage firm Aon Re, Inc. He also served as Chair and Director of Episcopal Charities, and President and Director of St. Dorothy’s Rest (Episcopal Church Camp).
+John is currently on the Finance Committee of The Sea Ranch Association and Senior Warden of his Episcopal church on the Peninsula.